New Jersey Contested Divorce

 Understanding Contested Divorce

 Contested divorce occurs when a couple fails to reach a mutual agreement regarding their divorce issues.
-At Weinberger Divorce & Family Law Group, it is understood that both emotional and legal factors can complicate the NJ divorce process.
+At Weinberger Divorce & Family Law Group, LLC, it is understood that both emotional and legal factors can complicate the NJ divorce process.
 Naturally, decisions regarding your children, your assets, and your future require thorough consideration and planning.
-As a result, close analysis of all aspects of your divorce matter by experienced New Jersey contested divorce attorneys will help you determine the best course of action.
-Throughout the contested divorce process, well-respected New Jersey divorce attorneys such as those found at Weinberger Divorce & Family Law Group, will zealously litigate on your behalf in order to protect your rights.
+As a result, close analysis of all aspects of your divorce matter by experienced contested divorce attorneys will help you determine the best course of action.
+Throughout the contested divorce process, well-respected divorce attorneys such as those found at Weinberger Divorce & Family Law Group, LLC, will zealously litigate on your behalf in order to protect your rights.

 Contested Divorce: Child Custody

-Divorce requires you to undertake the arduous task of developing an NJ Child Custody and visitation schedule.
-Unfortunately, each parent may have differing ideas about what is in the child's best interest.
-At Weinberger Divorce & Family Law Group, we recognize that your family situation is unique and may require a creative solution.
+Divorce requires you to undertake the arduous task of developing a Child Custody and visitation schedule.
+Unfortunately, each parent may have differing ideas about what is in the child’s best interest.
+At Weinberger Divorce & Family Law Group, LLC , we recognize that your family situation is unique and may require a creative solution.
 For complex custody cases, there may be a need for a professional mental health expert to perform a best interest custody evaluation.
 No matter what your circumstance, our New Jersey child custody attorneys will work with you to achieve a child custody agreement that makes sense for you and your family, either through strong negotiation or litigation.

 Contested Divorce: Alimony and Child Support

-In the state of New Jersey, contested divorce matters frequently involve a dispute over NJ alimony or child support, including the proper application of the NJ Child Support Guidelines.
+In the state of New Jersey, contested divorce matters frequently involve a dispute over NJ alimony or child support, including the proper application of the Child Support Guidelines.
 Often issues arise when determining how much total income a spouse actually earns or how much a spouse can earn if working to his or her fullest potential.
 This is important because capacity to earn and imputation of income directly impacts support determinations.
-An experienced NJ divorce attorney will know all of the intricate alimony and child support laws necessary to achieve the right support award in your contested divorce.
+An experienced divorce attorney will know all of the intricate alimony and child support laws necessary to achieve the right support award in your contested divorce.

 Contested Divorce: Distribution of Assets/Liabilities